Past #NCLUDE Learning Groups

 Following Dr. Julie R. Posselt’s lead in “seeing the strange in the familiar,” this #NCLUDE learning group will study equity and diversity issues in graduate admissions from the decision-maker’s point of view.
 Faculty and staff involved in graduate admission decisions are invited to join us and examine their own practices by exploring who the system works for and who falls through the cracks.
 Group members will collectively reflect on changes needed inside and outside the gates of graduate school and strategies to improve admissions review in their own departments.

-What if I Say the Wrong Thing?
+Group #8: What if I Say the Wrong Thing?

 Anchor: Georgia Jones & Joann Ross

 This #NCLUDE small group is for anyone who wants to grow their cultural competence.
 For some, not knowing how to engage in culturally sensitive conversations prevents them from opening the door to building deeper relationships.
 Using Vernā Myers’ book, What if I Say the Wrong Thing?, group members will read and reflect on different scenarios to help build understanding and confidence.
 Topics and skills include expanding one’s comfort zone, avoiding in-group favoritism, understanding micro-inequities, seeing all cultures as valid, and using mistakes as an opportunity to grow.
-Books will be available on loan, or participants can supply their own book.
+Books will be available on loan, or participants can supply their own book

-Group #9:
+Group #9: International Empowerment

 Co-Sponsored by the International Student and Scholar Office